The Doctrine of Tenrikyo

-The Doctrine of Tenrikyo (天理教教典 Tenrikyō kyōten) is the doctrine of the Tenrikyo religion, published and sanctioned by Tenrikyo Church Headquarters.
+The Doctrine of Tenrikyo (天理教教典 Tenrikyō kyōten) is the official doctrine of the Tenrikyo religion, published and sanctioned by Tenrikyo Church Headquarters.
 The Doctrine of Tenrikyo is one of the supplemental texts (準原典 jun-genten) of the Tenrikyo scriptures, along with The Life of Oyasama and Anecdotes of Oyasama.
+Although a doctrine was published in 1903, in 1949 the Tenrikyo doctrine was completely rewritten and is the one currently used today.

 History

-Meiji doctrine
+1903 version (Meiji doctrine)

 In May 1903, Tenrikyo Church Headquarters created a doctrine of the Tenrikyo teachings, referred to as the "Meiji doctrine" (明治教典) or the "former doctrine" (旧教典) to distinguish it from the doctrine published after World War II.
 The doctrine's compilation was part of the church's effort to become an independent Shinto sect at the turn of the century, which would be achieved a few years later in 1908.
 Because the doctrine had to be authorized by the Shinto Main Bureau, an official government body, the Tenrikyo teachings presented therein conformed to State Shinto ideology, which promoted patriotism and reverence for the emperor.
 The Meiji Doctrine was divided into ten chapters – 'Revering God,' 'Respecting the Emperor,' 'Loving the Nation,' 'Morality,' 'Accumulating Virtues,' 'Cleansing of Impurities,' 'Founding of the Teachings,' 'Repayment to God,' 'The Kagura', and 'Peace of Mind.'
 Tenrikyo Church Headquarters compiled the doctrine with the collaboration of scholars Nakanishi Ushirō, Inoue Yorikuni, and Henmi Nakasaburō, who were specialists in religion, kokugaku, and Japanese classics respectively.

 In the first half of the twentieth century, the Meiji doctrine was used in the schools of Tenrikyo's education system, such as Tenri Seminary.
 In 1912, two texts related to this doctrine, a commentary and a reference text, were published.